bradfa/unityc/extras/fixture/readme.txt

 Copyright (c) 2010 James Grenning and Contributed to Unity Project

-Unity Project - A Test Framework for C Copyright (c) 2007 Mike Karlesky, Mark VanderVoord, Greg Williams [Released under MIT License.
-Please refer to license.txt for details]
+Unity Project - A Test Framework for C Copyright (c) 2007 Mike Karlesky, Mark VanderVoord, Greg Williams [Released under a modified version of the MIT License.]

 This Framework is an optional add-on to Unity.
 By including unity_framework.h in place of unity.h, you may now work with Unity in a manner similar to